Seydou Doumbia: Loan to Basel

-Basel did not pull the option of a perminant transfer saying that the price was too high.
-During his time with the club Doumbia played a total of 41 games for Basel scoring a total of 21 goals.
-25 of these games were in the Swiss Super League, three in the Swiss Cup six in the Champions League and seven were friendly games.
-He scored 20 goals in the domestic league and the other was scored in the Champions League.
+Basel did not pull the option of a permanent transfer saying that the price was too high.
+During his time with the club Doumbia played a total of 33 games and scored 21 goals.

 Loan to Sporting

 On 30 June 2017, Doumbia went on his fourth consecutive loan since joining AS Roma, this time to Sporting CP.
-He made his debut for the Lisbon club on 11 August, replacing Daniel Podence for the final 25 minutes of a 1–0 home win over Vitória F.C. in the first game of the season.
+He made his debut for the Lisbon club on 11 August, replacing Daniel Podence for the final 25 minutes of a 1–0 home win over Vitória in the first game of the season.
 Doumbia played rarely for Sporting, as manager Jorge Jesus considered him incapable of partnering the prolific Dutchman Bas Dost up front.

 Doumbia scored his first goal for the club on 23 August, opening a 5–1 win away to FC Steaua București in the Champions League play-off second leg (also aggregate score).
-On 13 December, in the last 16 of the Taça de Portugal, he scored a hat-trick as the Lions won 4–0 against third-tier Vilaverdense F.C. at the Estádio José Alvalade.
+On 13 December, in the last 16 of the Taça de Portugal, he scored a hat-trick as the Lions won 4–0 against third-tier Vilaverdense at the Estádio José Alvalade.

 Later career

-On 28 August 2018, Doumbia signed with La Liga side Girona FC for three years.
-On 13 August of the following year, after suffering relegation, he terminated his contract.
+On 28 August 2018, Doumbia signed with La Liga side Girona for three years.
+On 16 January 2019, Doumbia scored a late goal in the Copa del Rey against Atlético Madrid at Metropolitano Stadium, which helped his club go through to the quarter finals on away goals after a 4–4 draw on aggregate.
+On 13 August of the following year, after suffering relegation, his contract was rescinded.

-Doumbia returned to Switzerland's top flight on 2 September 2019, on a one-year deal with FC Sion.
+Doumbia returned to Switzerland's top flight on 2 September 2019, on a one-year deal with Sion.
 He and eight teammates were sacked on 20 March 2020 for refusing a pay cut during the coronavirus pandemic.

 On 27 January 2021, Doumbia joined Maltese Premier League side Ħamrun Spartans on a six-month contract.